 Experienced Counsel for the Best Outcome

-At the Surrano Law Firm, we focus our practice exclusively on insurance company bad faith, and because this is all we do, we have developed the highest level of competence in this specialized area and a have a long and well documented record of successful recoveries for our clients.
+At Surrano Law Offices, we focus our practice exclusively on insurance company bad faith, and because this is all we do, we have developed the highest level of competence in this specialized area and a have a long and well documented record of successful recoveries for our clients.
 We know insurance law and understand the goals of insurance companies and the methods they use to achieve them.
 We are able to put this knowledge and experience to use on your behalf.
 Call us to arrange a consultation, and we will advise you on the best course of action available.
 The initial meeting is free, and we will work out an easy payment arrangement or contingency agreement that works for you.